appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 Alternatively, A column can be editable by turning on `Editable` property inside the column's settings.

 You can also use JS to control the `Editable` property.
-This is very useful for making only a subset of the cells editable:
+This is useful for making only a subset of the cells editable:

 ![](</img/Using_JS_in_Editable.png>)